 The intricacies of the Social Security disability are extensive and endless.
 Without the benefit of good legal advice, you can end up losing thousands of dollars even at the end of your Social Security disability case.
 This is another example of why going it alone can cause one to have regrets later on.

+However, understand what happens next is concerning.
+It is one of the very reasons why hiring a knowledgeable and aggressive Social Security lawyer is so important.
 For example, let’s say Mary (a resident of Salem, Massachusetts) has had to apply for SSI benefits given she is receiving EAEDC benefits from the Commonwealth of Massachusetts and files for SSI, SSDI and EAEDC benefits in January, 2015.
 She has remained out of work since June 1, 2014 and is claiming she is totally disabled from all forms of gainful employment and a decision is ultimately rendered in her favor at the hearing level in May, 2017.
 The first thing the Social Security Administration (SSA) will do is figure out how much in retroactive SSI benefits Mary is entitled to receive beginning the month after she applied for SSI: thus she would be paid SSI benefits from February, 2015 up until May, 2017.
 With that in mind, Mary might receive up to $735.00 per month plus a state supplemental benefit for a period of 28 months, and in an amount that exceeds $20, 000.00.
-That first check will likely finds its way being sent to the Commonwealth of Massachusetts, allowing the state to recoup the amount of EAEDC it has paid over the course of that 28 month period: at a rate of $303.00 per month in cash assistance, this would allow for reimbursement of $8,484.00.
+That first check likely will finds its way being sent to the Commonwealth of Massachusetts, allowing the state to recoup the amount of EAEDC it has paid over the course of that 28 month period: at a rate of $303.00 per month in cash assistance, this would allow for reimbursement of $8,484.00.
 The remainder of the money will then find its way to the claimant.

-The assessment for each individual claimant is different, and given this, it is always advisable to have an experienced Social Security disability lawyer on your side who can think about these types of issues on your behalf.
+The assessment for each individual claimant is different, and given this, it is always advisable to have a Social Security disability lawyer on your side who will think about these types of issues on your behalf.
 If you, or someone you love, needs a detail oriented, aggressive Social Security lawyer to assist them with their claim, contact the Law Offices of Russell J. Goldsmith at 1-800-773-8622 to see how we can make a difference in your case.